Prenatal screening

 Prenatal screening: what is it and why is it important?

 You can be tested during pregnancy to see if the baby in your belly has a disorder or physical abnormality.
 We call this prenatal screening.
-These tests are not mandatory; you can choose whether you want to have these tests done.

-There are two types of screening:
+There are two types of screening

 The NIPT

-The 13 weeks ultrasound
+The 13-week ultrasound

 The 13 weeks ultrasound is done along with the 20 weeks ultrasound to detect physical abnormalities in the unborn child.
 Some, often serious physical abnormalities, are already visible around this time.